This topic describes how to use the global check feature to troubleshoot issues in Container Service for Kubernetes (ACK) clusters and networks.

 - The cluster is running as expected.
 You can navigate to the Clusters page and check whether the cluster is in the Running state.

 To perform a global check on your cluster resources, components, and configurations and obtain suggestions on how to fix issues, you need only to click Global Check.
 No parameter configurations are required.
 We recommend that you check and maintain your cluster on a regular basis.

-- Log on to the Container Service console.
+- Log on to the ACK console.

-- Normal: No action is required.
+- Normal: No actions are required.